 Hamilton Ice Sculptors’ Christmas Market Container Bars

 The team at Hamilton Ice Sculptors Ltd needed a quirky bar area to serve food and drinks at Manchester’s famous Christmas Market.
-Three 20ft shipping containers were transformed into an alfresco bar, complete with new serving hatches, ply-line insulation, sinks, electrics and worktops to create a functional bar.
+Three 20ft units were transformed into an alfresco bar, complete with new serving hatches, ply-line insulation, sinks, electrics and worktops to create a functional bar.

-If you’re interested in a bespoke container, get in touch with one of our conversion experts at S Jones Containers.
+If you’re interested in a bespoke unit, get in touch with one of our conversion experts at S Jones Containers.